The 2017-2018 season will be Jill Pace’s second season as the head coach of the Pomona-Pitzer women’s basketball team.

 She currently resides in Claremont with her husband, Joe and is originally from Bath, ME.

-Former Pomona-Pitzer Women's Basketball player Raquel Viramontes enters her second season as an assistant coach with the program in 2016-17.
+Former Pomona-Pitzer Women's Basketball player Raquel Viramontes enters her third season as an assistant coach with the program in 2017-18.

 One of the top long-range shooters in Pomona-Pitzer history, Viramontes still ranks tied for third on the single-season three-point list with 52 in 2005-06.
 Her 90 three-pointers ranks sixth on the career list, despite only playing two seasons after transferring from Rio Hondo College.

-Viramontes has spent the last six years as the head girls basketball coach at Baldwin Park High School, where she also works as a biology teacher.
+Viramontes spent six years as the head girls basketball coach at Baldwin Park High School, where she currently works as a science teacher.
 She helped turn the program around from a 29-80 record from 2004-2008 before she started, to top three finishes in the league and qualifying for CIF in every season from 2011-2015.
-She also trained and evaluated assistant coaches, who helped produce multiple lower level league titles (frosh/JV teams) and assisted the Baldwin Park athletic director with scheduling, fundraising, budget development and obtaining scholarship assistance.

 Toni Smith is entering her first season as a member of the Pomona-Pitzer Women's Basketball coaching staff in 2017-18.